Civstack is a full developer tech stack, and the bedrock of that is the build

 A "build system" is fundamentally a mechanism to convert a set of files and

-configuration (a package) into a runnable (and testable) software.
+configuration (a package) into runnable (and testable) software.
 A package

-manager is then a way to upload and depend on other packages.
+manager is then a way to depend on other packages.

 - ergonomics: package specification is complete and easy to both read and write.